doctorfree/Asciiville/README.md

-		If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'twitter' then a Twitter client is run If 'command' is keyword 'weather' then display a weather report Otherwise, 'command' will be executed in a terminal window
+		If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'translate' then the translation tool is run If 'command' is keyword 'twitter' then a Twitter client is run If 'command' is keyword 'weather' then display a weather report Otherwise, 'command' will be executed in a terminal window